SysKitTeam/docs-point/reporting/access-reports.md

 ## Group Access Report

-The Group Access report provides insight into each group's permissions and access rights.
+The Group Access report provides insight into each group's access.

   * For example, with this report, you can detect where "Everyone" and "Everyone except external users" groups have access.

 The Group Access report can be generated for:
 * **Microsoft Teams**
-* **Microsoft 365 groups**
+* **Microsoft 365 Groups**
 * **Security Groups**
 * **Security Groups (On-Premises)**
 * **Mail-Enabled Security Groups**